 The Council's Performance Management framework, including Service Standards ensures that elected Members and officers monitor performance in key service areas on a regular basis.
-User satisfaction is measured through a variety of channels such as Carlisle Focus, Customer Contact Centre, online surveys and social media.
+User satisfaction is measured through a variety of channels such as the Customer Contact Centre, online surveys and social media.
 The Council has set equality objectives to further improve services for all users; these objectives are reported upon annually alongside an action plan for improvement.
 Impact of key decisions are recorded in each of the Executive papers ensuring that appropriate assessments form part of all the Council's key and non-key decisions.

-The work of the Transformation SMT sub-group has continued to develop service delivery following the launch of a new 'carlisle.gov' website.
-The focus is on the development of digitising Council Services, with an emphasis on using SharePoint websites and developing Information Governance.
-Performance in services provided to customers is monitored through management information indicators, highlighting short and medium term trends which are reported to the corporate Senior Management Team.
-Progress against Carlisle Plan priorities and key actions is reviewed quarterly and reported through the Executive and relevant Overview & Scrutiny Panels with progress made in 2019/20 detailed below:
+Performance in services provided to customers is monitored through management information indicators, highlighting short and medium-term trends which are reported to the corporate Senior Management Team1.
+Progress against Carlisle Plan priorities and key actions is reviewed quarterly and reported through the Executive and relevant Overview & Scrutiny Panels with progress made in 2020/21 detailed below: